 Gregory Garrabrants spent more than 15 years as an investment banker, management consultant, and attorney before joining Axos Bank as president and CEO in 2007.
-Under his leadership, Axos Bank has built a reputation as a pioneer in the online lending space, offering quality deposit accounts with fewer fees than traditional brick-and-mortar banks charge.
+Under his leadership, Axos has built a reputation as a pioneer in the online banking space, offering quality deposit accounts with fewer fees that many traditional brick-and-mortar banks charge.

 Axos Bank, formerly Bank of Internet USA, is a digital bank that provides innovative online banking products and services for business, personal, and institutional clients around the country.
 It has played a key role in reinventing the traditional banking model since it was founded in 2000.
 We spoke with Garrabrants about the bank’s recent recognition from Forbes, how Axos Bank benefits small business owners, and what he expects for the future of the industry.